What Was The Focus Of Renaissance Art?

 Renaissance Art And The Human Figure

 Renaissance artists like Leonardo Vinci also became anatomists as they attempted to refine and make more life-like sculptures or paintings of the human form.
-Leonardo da Vinci was known to dissect at last 30 human bodies to study better and understand the workings of the human body.
+Leonardo da Vinci was known to dissect at least 30 human bodies to study better and understand the workings of the human body.

 In other words, to be considered a master of Renaissance art, you also needed to be a master of the human body; this is what was expected during this time.